JSBmanD/docs/pages/activity-reports-analytics/ads-pre-install-analytics.md

 For example, you have agreed with a wireless carrier (such as AT&T) to pre-install your mobile app on their devices.
 Because AT&T is the advertising partner who promotes your mobile app (by having it pre-installed), AT&T is the party who gets credit for the attribution.
 Therefore, you can set the AT&T partner info in your app so that the Branch SDK can collect it on first app open.
 Branch then uses this info to attribute the app install to AT&T.

-!!! info "Android Only"
+[block:callout]
+{
+  "type": "info",
+  "title": "Android Only",
-	The following functionality is applicable to Android apps only.
+  "body": "The following functionality is applicable to Android apps only."
+}
+[/block]

+[block:callout]
+{
+  "type": "info",
-!!! info "Minimum Android SDK Version"
+  "title": "Minimum Android SDK Version",
-	The following functionality is only available for Android SDK v4.0.0 or above.
+  "body": "The following functionality is only available for Android SDK v4.0.0 or above."

-!!! info "Pre-Install Overrides Attribution"
+}
+[/block]

+[block:callout]
+{
+  "type": "info",
-	If you include pre-install data via the SDK, it will always override any attribution info Branch receives from the Branch link itself.
+  "title": "Pre-Install Overrides Attribution", "body": "If you include pre-install data via the SDK, it will always override any attribution info Branch receives from the Branch link itself."
+}
+[/block]

 ## SDK Implementation